 The room, whose decorations may be dated back to the years 1530-1531, is so called because of the images of rulers and commanders painted on the ceiling, extolled as virtuous examples taken from ancient history.
 The fresco in the hexagon in the center of the vault is devoted to an episode, narrated [...]

 About adminThis author has not yet filled in any details.

-So far admin has created 208 blog entries.
+So far admin has created 214 blog entries.

 Created with high skill by Francesco Primaticcio and Giovan Battista Mantovano, probably between 1529 and 1531, the room is entirely decorated with elegant stucco reliefs.
 The walls are lined with a double frieze showing a long procession of Roman soldiers marching.
 The composition, which extends for more than sixty meters and has [...]

 The Loggia owes its name to the decorations related to the Stories of David, frescoed in the lunettes and in the vaulted ceiling.
 The large porch well sums up the life in the villa, opening onto the Courtyard of Honour with a central arch and towards the fish ponds and garden, once [...]

 The room, used as a bedroom by Federico, owes its name to the four large black eagles with spread wings in the corners of the room.The sumptuous decoration of the vault, dated between 1527 and 1528, alternates stuccoes and paintings.
 The top of the ceiling is dominated by a central octagon in [...]

 The room which dates back to 1527-1528, owes its name to the masks of the personified winds in the lower part of the vault.
 The room is dedicated to the theme of astrology.
 The motif of the influence the stars have on man’s destiny, is reflected in the inscription quoting the Latin [...]